MBSR Course Description

 WHAT IT’S NOT:

-While we do not deny the origins of the practice of mindfulness are rooted in Buddhist teachings, the presentation of the teachings is done in a secular manner.
-Taking part in this curriculum is NOT a religious experience and is definitely not meant to be in conflict with any religious practice.
+While we do not deny the origins of the practice of mindfulness are rooted in Buddhist teachings, the presentation of the teachings in this course is done in a secular manner.
+Taking part in this course is NOT a religious experience and is definitely not meant to be in conflict with any religious practice.
 However, you may find it spiritually enlightening.
-You may find that through the practice of mindfulness in your daily life, your religious experience may be enhanced.
+You may find that through the practice of mindfulness in your daily life and indeed, your religious experience may be enhanced.
 You’ll be more present.

 We do not offer therapy.
-However, you may find the experience of taking these classes therapeutic.
+However, you may find the experience of taking these classes therapeutic, transformative, and inspirational.
 You may become aware of not just the connection between your body and your mind but more aware of your thoughts, feelings, and ways your mind has been conditioned to interpret both those internal expressions and the external sensations received from your sense organs.

 YOUR TEACHER